These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 The shoes on this list are intentionally chosen to have softer leathers than those of yesteryear.

-If this is your childs first pair of leather school shoes after only being barefoot or in runners then they are going to feel pretty firm.
+If this is your child’s first pair of leather school shoes after only being barefoot or in runners then they are going to feel pretty firm.
+Even though they are the perfect shoe for your child, they can feel very foreign to little feet to start.

-When wearing them in make sure your child has thick socks on (a 2nd pair can sometimes help).
+When first wearing them in make sure your child has thick socks on (a 2nd pair can help too).

 What about my kids sore feet?